Travelling while pregnant

-If you are travelling to Europe, make sure that you have a European Health Insurance Card (formerly known as E111), which entitles you to free treatment while abroad.
+If you’re travelling to Europe, make sure you that you have travel insurance and either a European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC).

 Travelling by air

-During the last two months of the pregnancy you should not fly if you have raised blood pressure or if you have an increased risk of premature labour.
+During the last two months of pregnancy, you should not fly if you have raised blood pressure or if you have an increased risk of premature labour.